 There’s no better way to get in the holiday mood than to decorate your house!
 However, while stringing lights, glittering baubles and lighting candles add to the festive cheer, they can pose significant risks.
 By following a few fire safety tips, you can ensure your holidays are festive and safe.

 Select the Right Tree

-- Live Trees: Check for freshness when buying a live tree as dried-out trees can catch fire quickly.
+- Live Trees: Check for freshness when buying a live tree because dried-out trees can catch fire quickly.
 Avoid brittle needles that fall off when you bend them up and down, and keep your tree watered at all times.